 In Martin Fortescue’s inquisition post mortem (1472) one of the witnesses is a William Yeo of Atteworthy.
 The main Yeo family shown in the Visitations was heavily involved with the Fortescues; William Yeo who married Joanne Fulford never lived at Heanton Satchville, having died before Robert, who died in 1528.
 William and Joanne had sons Humphrey (who moved to London) and Robert (who married Mary Fortescue).
 No will has been found for the former, although different chancery causes show he was alive until 1570.
 He does not appear in the 1569 muster rolls for Petrockstowe, so perhaps he agreed a marriage settlement with the Rolles for his daughter Margaret before his death and then moved to Bradworthy.
 Could this be Robert Yeo of Atworthy (will 1572)?

-The alternative is that William Yeo and Ellen Grenville [see our post Was she called Ellen?] did have a younger son called Robert and that he is the Robert that died in 1546 at Bradworthy.
+The alternative is that William Yeo and Ellen Grenville [see Was she called Ellen?] did have a younger son called Robert and that he is the Robert that died in 1546 at Bradworthy.
 He could have had sons Robert and John Yeo.
 Certainly in 1543 (land subsidies) there are a Robert senior, a Robert junior, a John senior, a John junior and a William.

 John Yeo senior (of Redmansford) died in 1575 and he could have been married to Joane, who appears in several chancery causes around this time.
 He had a son John Yeo, who could be the John who died in 1587.
 This John could have been the father of Robert Yeo (born 1565) who married Alice Kelly.
 This could also be linked to John of Launcells, as John Anderton had many lands in Launcells.
 One of the reasons for this statement is that John of Launcells married Frances Holman (and he died in 1625).
 The Church rates for Bradworthy in 1628 show a Francis and Robert Yeo linked together, paying the church rate.
 There is no mention of a Francis, but certainly a Frances Yeo of Bradworthy had a will proved in 1649.
 There is also a Robert Yeo buried at Bradworthy in 1641/2 (Robert Yeo of Weare Gifford left a will in 1637 but they appear to be different people).
 Robert, who married Joane Squires, appears to have moved to Weare Gifford.